openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept.md

 ## Update concept name

-* Updates an concept name sub resource value with given uuid, this method will only modify value of the sub resource.
+* Updates a concept name subresource value with given UUID, this method will only modify value of the subresource.
 Returns a `404 Not Found` status if concept name not exists.
-If user not logged in to perform this action, a `401 Unauthorized` status returned.
+If the user is not logged in to perform this action, a `401 Unauthorized` status returned.

     ### Attributes